Regions of the upper limb

 The manubrium is the superior part of the sternum and is attached to the clavicle laterally.
 It is a highly mobile synovial joint that allows for both anterior posterior and medial lateral movement.
 This enables the upper limb to reach a large area.

 All these joints are best seen as a continuous functional unit rather than a series of isolated joints.
 They influence each other and work in coordination to mobilize the upper limb effectively.

-The elbow joint refers to articulation of the humerus and the two forearm bones.
+The elbow joint refers to the articulation of the humerus and the two forearm bones.
 The ulna articulates with the medial condyle of the humerus known as the trochlear.
 The ulna has the pronounced olecranon process on its posterior surface, which fits into the olecranon fossa of the humerus posteriorly to limit extension.
-The triceps is the three-headed muscle that extends the elbow.
+The triceps brachii muscle is the three-headed muscle that extends the elbow.

 The head of the radius articulates with the capitulum of the humerus.
 The neck of the radius also forms part of the proximal radioulnar joint, which is where supination and pronation of the hand occurs.
 The radius acts as a wheel, and the annular ligament that encircles the radial neck and attaches it to the ulna holds it in place when both movements occur.
 There are named muscles that perform these movements i.e. pronator teres, supinator and pronator quadratus.
 Anconeus is a small muscle at the back of the elbow that abducts the ulna in pronation.

 The forearm is the region between the elbow and wrist joint.
 It comprises two bones, the radius and the ulna.
 The brachial artery divides into the radial and ulnar, which run down the forearm on their respective sides.
 The ulnar artery also gives rise to the anterior and posterior interosseus arteries that supply the deep muscles of the flexor and extensor compartment.
 The nerve supply is from the ulnar and median nerves (mainly median).